Levezze/typical-reddit-app/README.md

   - **CORS** middleware is configured for smooth communication between the server and client.
 - **Routing**: Seamless navigation between pages using **React Router**.
 - **Contact Developer**: A dedicated section to contact the developer, **Lev Zhitnik**.

 ---

+## SCSS for Modularity and Scalability

+The app leverages **SCSS** to maintain modularity and scalability in styling.
+By using features like variables, mixins, nesting, and partials, the codebase ensures:

+- **Reusability**: Shared styles like button designs and typography are abstracted into mixins and variables.
+- **Theme Management**: Light and dark modes are handled by modifying color variables, making it easy to scale themes in the future.
+- **Readability**: Modular SCSS files separate styles by components and pages, aligning with the app's folder structure.
+- **Ease of Maintenance**: Changes to global styles can be made in the `_base.scss` file, propagating throughout the app without affecting individual components.

+To review the SCSS structure, check out the `src/styles` folder:

+---